 Since the outreach was started nearly one year ago, the Sheppard family, friends and now volunteers with the co-op have made and distributed nearly 100 blankets.

-Miscarriage affects one in four women in the U.S., while stillbirths occur in one out of every 115 births, said the Rev. Amber Blackwell, a chaplain at Greenville Memorial who helped revamp GHS’ infant-loss bereavement care program.
+Miscarriage affects one in four women in the U.S., while stillbirths occur in one out of every 115 births, said the Rev. Amber Blackwell, a chaplain at Greenville Memorial who helped revamp Prisma Health’ infant-loss bereavement care program.

 The bereavement care team places strong emphasis on helping families face the loss of their child through special keepsakes and memories.
 Mothers and fathers receive a memory box filled with hand prints, foot prints, pictures and keepsakes such as hand and foot molds.
 Mothers also receive a bereavement bear, not to replace her baby, but to hold as she leaves the hospital so she doesn’t go home with empty arms.